viniciuskneves/articles/berlin_en_news.md

 I ended up using a library called [twitter](https://github.com/desmondmorris/node-twitter) to do so.
 It is not necessary to use a library as Twitter API seems really friendly but my goal was not to optimize or so in the beginning, I wanted to make it work first =]

-This is the code needed to get the library ready to use:
+This is the code needed to get the library ready to use (all Twitter keys are environment varibles):

 ```javascript
 const Twitter = require('twitter');